Organic products: controls of high-risk products

 - EU Member State competent authorities must carry out identity and physical checks and take at least one representative sample of each consignment on import [Regulation 2021/2306, Art.
 6(2)].

-This draft Regulation proposes to introduce more flexibility into setting the frequency of controls.
-Under this proposal, the percentage share of consignments that must be controlled could be lower than 100%.
-It will also allow a different percentage share of consignments to be set for control authorities/bodies than that for Member State competent authorities.
+The new Regulation introduces more flexibility into setting the frequency of controls.
+Under this Regulation, the percentage share of consignments that must be controlled could be lower than 100%.
+It also allows a different percentage share of consignments to be set for control authorities/bodies than that for Member State competent authorities.

 Why?